 All WAVE participants are provided with opportunities to discuss any problems and issues they may face in their lives.
-Case management / Mentoring will be an integral part of each WAVE student’s Individual Learning Program.
+Case Management / Mentoring will be an integral part of each WAVE student’s learning program.

-WAVE will provide employment assistance through Mandy Sherman.
-Mandy will engage individually with each participant to help them gain the skills to obtain work experience, apprenticeships, traineeships and part time or full-time employment.
-It is anticipated this will be achieved by Mandy developing the students’ skills in:
+WAVE staff engage individually with students to help young people gain the skills to obtain work experience, apprenticeships, traineeships and part time or fulltime employment.
+Outcomes will be enhanced by students developing skills in:

 - Goal setting